-Innovation in organizations is a topic that everyone talks about but most people have no clue on what it is and how to structure it so that it benefits the organization.
-Based on a survey conducted on 100+ Indian managers across various sectors and the personal experiences of both the authors, this book tries to look at the gears that can lubricate the cycle of Innovation in an organization.
+Innovation in organizations is a topic that everyone talks about.
+But most people have no clue about what it is.
+And how to structure it so that it benefits the organization.
+Based on a survey conducted on 100+ Indian managers across various sectors and the personal experiences of both the authors, this book Innovative India tries to look at the gears that can lubricate the cycle of Innovation in an organization.

 Authors recommend looking at the three aspects to handle or manage Innovation in the organization.
-First and foremost being the strategy, where they emphasize that the innovation goals must be linked with the organization strategy or in other words your innovation strategy should be part of your overall organization strategy.
-If it is not so the innovation program will not be sustainable and will loose its value.
+First and foremost, being the strategy.
+Where they emphasize that the innovation goals must be linked with the organization strategy.
+Or in other words, your innovation strategy should be part of your overall organizational strategy.
+If it is not so the innovation program will not be sustainable.
+And will lose its value.
 Next aspect is the processes, which will work as the enablers of the innovation.
 Without defined and traceable processes, it is next to impossible to manage innovations through the labyrinth of large organizations.
 Processes provide the necessary measures to know where the things are vis-à-vis a plan, provide checkpoints for assessment and course correction, review points and reality checks.

 The next aspect that they talk about is my favorite one: culture.
 Though the authors have defined it as the third wheel in their three gear approach, I find this is the one where organizations need to focus the most.
 The first one is do-able.
 The second one comes naturally to most established organizations.
 But it is the cultural aspect where they tend to falter.
 If innovation is not what most people do in the company, it is not in the DNA.
 And when you are trying to make more people innovate, you are essentially trying to change the DNA of the organization.
 And this is easier said than done.
 In my own experience, this is like trying to fly against the wind.